 Carmelina Hollingsworth is the Director for the Resource Materials and Technology Center for the Deaf/Hard of Hearing (RMTC-D/HH) project.
-Carmelina serves as a member of the Florida’s Response to the National Deaf Agenda Team, the State AIM/AT/UDL Oversight Team, the Statewide Technology Advisory Committee, and she is a member of the Bureau of Exceptional Student Education (BESE) Strategic Plan Team's committee for Best Practices in Inclusion.
+Carmelina serves as a member of the Florida’s Response to the National Deaf Agenda Team, the State AIM/AT/UDL Oversight Team, the Statewide Technology Advisory Committee, and she is a member of the Bureau of Exceptional Education and Student Services (BEESS) Strategic Plan Team's committee for Best Practices in Inclusion.

 Candace received her master's degree in Deaf Education: ASL/English Bilingual Early Childhood Education from Gallaudet University.
-She began her career as an elementary school inclusion teacher in an auditory-oral program for students who are D/HH.
-Then, she was a self-contained teacher at a total communication site school.
-Her specialty areas are Reading and ASL/English Bilingualism.
+She began her career as an elementary school inclusion teacher in a listening and spoken language program for students who are DHH.
+She went on to become an elementary teacher at a total communication site school.
+Her specialty areas are early language development and ASL/English bilingualism.

 Mark Keith provides training, consultation, and information and referral for parents and school districts across Florida.
 He also is responsible for questions related to IDEA, IEPs, 504s and ADA, as well as developing and distributing the RMTC-D/HH Just in Time News and Information emails.